ckaestne/seai/lectures/14_human_ai/human_ai.md

   * Cause confusion or misunderstanding
   * Prevent the user from effectively performing their task
   * Increase mental and physical burden
-  * Drive users away from the system
+  * Drive users away from the product
   * Contribute to security or privacy issues
   * Cause physical (injuries, deaths) and societal harms (bias, misrepresentation)